glitchdotcom/friendly-words/CONTRIBUTING.md

 How to Contribute to friendly-words
 ================
+Welcome!
+We'd love to have you help contribute great, friendly words (and bugfixes) for our generator.
+This should have all the information you need to do so.
 When contributing to this repository, please first discuss the change you wish to make via GitHub issue before making a change.

 Please note we have a [code of conduct](https://glitch.com/edit/#!/friendly-words?path=code_of_conduct.md), please follow it in all your interactions with the project.